Ice Skating in New York

 If you’d prefer to skate in the morning, book a morning skate session.
 Arrive at the rink at 08:30 and enjoy the holiday spirit on the ice.
 Then enjoy some cookies and hot chocolate in the heated VIP chalet.
 You can visit the Top of the Rock afterwards.

-- Opening hours: You can skate in sessions of an hour and a half, starting from 08:30 until midnight
+- Opening hours: You can skate in sessions of 50 minutes, starting from 09:00 until midnight

 Just steps away from Times Square, Bryant Park is located on 42nd Street, between Fifth and 6th Avenues.
 The rink, located right in the park is even bigger than the Rockefeller skating rink.
 If you would like more skating space, this is definitely a good option.
 In addition, this is the hottest rink in town as it’s free for everyone!